AnthonyP57/HuggingFace_RL_course/README.md

 <p align="center">
   <img src="./img/action-state-value-function-2.jpg" alt="action-value-func", width="600"/>
 </p>
-For each state and action pair te state-value function outputs the expected return of the agent starts in that state, takes that action and then follows the policy.
+For each state and action pair the state-value function outputs the expected return of the agent starts in that state, takes that action and then follows the policy.

 The difference between the 2 being:
 - for state-value for each state we calculate the value of the state S<sub>t</sub>